Here is how the number of cards you have can affect your finances and credit record, and what you can do about it.

 Spreading the cost of a purchase with a card that offers 0% interest on spending

-Making your existing credit card debt cheaper with a balance transfer credit card
+Moving your credit card debt to a cheaper deal with a balance transfer credit card

 Overseas spending using a credit card that is cheaper to use abroad

-Spending more than you can afford: More cards makes it easier to spend money you do not have, especially if you lose track of how much you have spent.
-This could lead to debts you struggle to repay, interest charges and other fees.
+Spending more than you can afford, as it makes it easier to spend money you do not have, especially if you lose track of how much you have spent.

 Missing a payment is more likely because it can be harder to manage and keep track of multiple cards.
-You could be charged fees for missing payments, and you could also end up with a higher interest rate and a damaged credit history.
+This can also have a negative affect on your credit record.

-Annual fees or charges for not using a card can still cost you money if your unused cards have them.
+Annual fees or charges for not using a card could still cost you money.

 Theft or other fraudulent use is more likely and harder to notice if you have lots of cards to keep track of.